 - out of pocket expenses.

 In cases where a patient dies or becomes permanently disabled, future damages such as future wage loss and future medical bills are also compensable.
-For example, a 50 year old patient dies after his heart attack was undiagnosed.
-The patient is the sole bread winner for the household.
-His family would be able to make claims for the loss of all future earnings, in addition to the claims discussed above.
+For example, a 50-year-old patient dies after his heart attack was undiagnosed.
+The patient is the sole breadwinner for the household.
+His family would be able to make a heart attack misdiagnosis claim in Pennsylvania for the loss of all future earnings, in addition to the claims discussed above.

 About Morris Wilson Knepp Jacquette